The Bulgarian Legal System and Legal Research

 1. Introduction

-The process of formation of the contemporary legal system of Bulgaria starts with the liberation of the country from Ottoman political domination in 1878.
+The process of formation of the contemporary legal system of Bulgaria started with the liberation of the country from Ottoman political domination in 1878.
 It is marked by the adoption of the first Bulgarian constitution – the Turnovo Constitution signed on 16 April 1879, a founding document upholding the most progressive and democratic principles dominating in Europe in the nineteenth century.

 For more information, please see the European Union’s website.